isntlee/PopFlix/README.md

 ### Dockerize Application:

 Please note - in order to run this container on your system, you will need Docker installed on your system.
-And some working knowledge.
+And, some working knowledge.
-- [Docker](https://www.docker.com/) - to build and run this containerized application, add these commands to your terminal.
+- [Docker](https://www.docker.com/) - to build and run this containerized application, add these commands to your terminal:

 1. To build (if unbuilt) and start the container in detatched mode:
     ```